-In 2008, we continued the process of enhancing the systems that drive our contribution to sustainable development.
-We undertook a major review of all group-level documents with the aim of increasing simplicity, accountability and effectiveness across the organisation.
-New policies and standards clearly describe the minimum mandatory requirements for all BHP Billiton operations.
+In FY2010, we continued the process of enhancing the systems that drive our contribution to sustainable development.
+We undertook a major review of all Group Level Documents with the aim of increasing simplicity, accountability and effectiveness across the organisation.
+New Group Level Documents clearly describe the minimum mandatory requirements for all BHP Billiton operations.

-One of our key policy documents is the BHP Billiton Code of Conduct which was revised as part of the process.
-'Working with integrity' applies to every member of our workforce and is based on the values contained in our Charter.
+One of our key policy documents is the BHP Billiton Code of Business Conduct which was revised as part of the process.
+It applies to every member of our workforce and is based on the values contained in our Charter.
 It highlights how we care as much about how results are obtained as we do about delivering good results and it is publicly available on our website.

-In the spirit of transparency and continuous disclosure we have also decided to create a public document that captures the key sustainability elements from our Company-wide policies and standards.
+In the spirit of transparency and continuous disclosure we have also decided to create a public document that captures the Company's key sustainability performance requirements.

-'Our Sustainability Framework' outlines the Company's sustainability approach through its commitments, positions and standards.
+Our Sustainability Framework outlines the Company's sustainability approach through its commitments, positions and performance requirements.
 It does not contain every requirement from all our internal documents but focuses on the key elements our stakeholders have asked us to share with others.

-In the short to medium term, our priorities include an ongoing focus on safety and reducing occupational illnesses, continued efforts to address climate change issues and to further understand how we can best work with people in our host communities to improve their livelihoods.
+In the short to medium term, our priorities include an ongoing focus on safety and reducing occupational illnesses, continued efforts to address climate change issues, and to further understand how we can best work with people in our host communities to improve their livelihoods.